Retirement Calculator for Investing and Saving into a Comfortable Retirement

 Additional Capital To Save Each Year: This is the amount of money you can save each year to add to your investments.
 We used $12,000 as an example above since that's only about $1,000 a month you can save over the course of the year.
 If you're using a ROTH IRA account exclusively then you may have a contribution cut-off of $5,500 or so.
 Use any number here based on what you think you can save and contribute on an annual basis.

 Rate of Return: The average rate of return is estimated differently depending on who you talk to.
 Some financial advisors range from under 5% to over 12% - I’m going to use an estimate of 5% here to take into account bond funds, stock funds, and some market downturns.
-If you’re a Rule #1 Investor, you can probably count on around 15% returns or higher.
+If you’re a Rule #1 Investor, 15% returns are possible.

 How Much Money Do I Need to Retire?